PYangLab/SnapKin/README.md

         conda activate SnapKin

 This installs the necessary dependencies in a new environment and activates it.

 For GPU support, use *environment-gpu.yml* and *activate SnapKin-GPU*.
+**Note.** Our method for GPU support is not tested for MacOS, but CPU support is available for MacOS.

 ## Example